jmbreda/Sanity/README.md

 Sanity infers the log expression levels *x<sub>gc</sub>* of gene *g* in cell *c* by filtering out the Poisson noise on the UMI count matrix *n<sub>gc</sub>* of gene *g* in cell *c*.

-See our [preprint](https://doi.org/10.1101/2019.12.28.889956 "bioRxiv: Bayesian inference of the gene expression states of single cells from scRNA-seq data") for more details.
+See our [publication](https://www.nature.com/articles/s41587-021-00875-x "Bayesian inference of gene expression states from single-cell RNA-seq data") for more details.

 ### Reproducibility
 The raw and normalized datasets mentionned in the [preprint](https://doi.org/10.1101/2019.12.28.889956 "bioRxiv: Bayesian inference of the gene expression states of single cells from scRNA-seq data") are available on [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3996271.svg)](https://doi.org/10.5281/zenodo.3996271).
 Files are named [*dataset name*]\_UMI\_counts.txt.gz and [*dataset name*]\_[*tool name*]\_normalization.txt.gz.